BenjaminCCH/Python-Household_Customer_Segmentation_Project/README.md

 If you download the cleaned dataset (`customer_segmentation_after_preprocessing.csv`) from the `clean dataset` folder, you only need to run script 4.

+## Conclusion
+After testing 35 models, K-Means clustering applied to RFM variables (Model 1) and demographic variables (Model 7) produced the most meaningful results, each identifying 4 distinct customer segments.
+Both models were chosen based on their strong validation scores, balanced cluster distribution, and business interpretability, offering useful insights that can inform targeted marketing strategies depending on business objectives.

 ## Report
 A complete PDF version of the report can also be viewed directly: Household Customer Segmentation Report.pdf